 There is nothing more painful and "power zapping" then lower back pain and/or upper body fatigue.
-This type of pain can take you from a top 3 finish to a DNF in no time!
+This type of pain can take you from a top 3 finish in mountain biking to a DNF in no time!
 You will NEVER reach your true potential if this is an issue, so getting it situated is key to your success.

-Whether you are racing shorter XC or longer 4+ hour endurance events, racing mountain bikes can be very challenging.
+Whether you are racing shorter cross country race or longer 4+ hour endurance events, racing mountain bikes can be very challenging.
 You are pushing your body beyond it’s limits and often times it reacts with pain you might not experience often.
 If you find that you are running into the same specific lower back and/or upper body fatigue at every race then it is a good idea to look into what might be the main underlying cause for this.
 Unfortunately there is no “one size fits all” recipe for this.
 Every athlete is unique.
 There might be one single cause for the pain, but there also might be multiple reason for it.
 Looking into the following four areas can help you identify the problem and move onto racing your bike faster in the near future..

 The four main areas you should look into are the following:

 This can be both a combination of your position/fit on the bike, and simpler changes such as tire pressure and shock/fork pressure.